My sister sent me this story. It's such a great concept and I hope you enjoy it too!

 Fifty-Three Percent of U.S. Backyard Gardeners Growing Vegetables

 A nationwide survey indicates that spending for vegetables and fruits grown in household gardens now surpasses spending for lawns, trees, shrubs - and even flowers.
-The same survey unearthed the following trends among gardeners:
+The same survey unearthed the following trends among gardeners:53% grow vegetables in their gardens

 90% plan to eat the produce fresh